Computing weight one modular forms over $\C$ and $\Fpbar$: Characteristic zero results.

 In characteristic zero there is a good theory of oldforms and newforms, and we firstly list the dimensions of all the non-zero spaces $S_1^{\new}(N,\chi;\C)$ for $N\leq60$.
 Note that if $\chi_1$ and $\chi_2$ are Galois conjugate characters then the associated spaces $S_1^{\new}(N,\chi_1;\C)$ and $S_1^{\new}(N,\chi_2;\C)$ are also Galois conjugate in a precise sense, and in particular have the same dimension, so we only list characters up to Galois conjugacy.
 The (lousy) notation we use for characters is as follows: if the prime factorization of~$N$ is $p^eq^f\ldots$, then a Dirichlet character $\chi$ of level~$N$ can be written as a product of Dirichlet characters $\chi_p$, $\chi_q\ldots$ of levels $p^e$, $q^f$,\ldots.
 By $p_a$ we mean a character $\chi_p$ of level $p^e$ and order~$a$, and by $p_aq_b\ldots$ we mean the product of such characters.
 This notation will not always specify the Galois conjugacy class of a character uniquely (which is why it's lousy), but it does in the cases below apart from the case $N=56$, where we need to add that the character $2_2$ is the unique even character of level~8 and order~2 (thus making the product $2_27_2$ odd).

-One can now deduce, for example, that the dimension of $S_1(52;\C)$ is two, because the character in the table above has a non-trivial Galois conjugate, and both the character and its conjugate contribute~1 to the dimension.
+One can now deduce, for example, that the dimension of $S_1(52;\C)$ is two, because no $N$ strictly dividing~52 appears in the table, at $N=52$ the character in the table above has a non-trivial Galois conjugate, and both the character and its conjugate contribute~1 to the dimension.
+Similar computations give the dimensions of all weight~1 spaces of level $N\leq 60$.
 All of these forms are of dihedral type and hence are easily explained in terms of ray class groups.
 For example, the two newforms at level~47 are explained by the fact that the class group of $L=\Q(\sqrt{-47})$ is cyclic of order~5, and if $H$ denotes the Hilbert class field of $L$ then the four non-trivial characters of $\Gal(H/L)$ can all be induced up to give 2-dimensional Galois representations of $\Gal(H/\Q)$ of conductor~47 (one gets two isomorphism classes of 2-dimensional representations).
 In particular, the two newforms of level~47 are defined over $\Q(\sqrt{5})$ and are Galois conjugates.
-As another example, one checks that if $P$ is a prime above~13 in~$\Q(i)$ then the corresponding ray class field of conductor~$P$ has degree~3 over $\Q(i)$, and the corresponding order~3 character of the absolute Galois group of $\Q(i)$ can be induced up to $\GQ$ giving a 2-dimensional representation of conductor~52 which is readily checked to be irreducible and odd, and is the representation corresponding to the level~52 form in the table above.
+As another example, one checks that if $P$ is a prime above~13 in~$\Q(i)$ then the corresponding ray class field of conductor~$P$ has degree~3 over $\Q(i)$, and the corresponding order~3 character of the absolute Galois group of $\Q(i)$ can be induced up to $\GQ$ giving a 2-dimensional representation of conductor~52 which is readily checked to be irreducible and odd, and is the representation corresponding to the level~52 form in the table above (up to Galois conjugacy).

 One can of course also explain all the forms in the table above using theta series: for example the first form in the list has level~23 and quadratic character; the corresponding normalised newform $f$ can be written down explicitly: $2f=\sum_{m,n}q^{m^2+mn+6n^2}-q^{2m^2+mn+3n^2}$.
 There is also another well-known formula for $f$, namely $f=\eta(q)\eta(q^{23})$, where $\eta(q)=q^{1/24}\prod_n(1-q^n)$.
 For other examples one can see~\cite{serre}.